 So how can we get a complete picture of what’s going on in the industry?
 Through data aggregated from open source software audits.
 In open source audit, the audit team pries open a codebase to see what’s inside.
 The results of one audit are almost always surprising.
 And when we combine the data from thousands of audits, we see clear patterns in open source use that every development organization should be aware of.

 My Black Duck Audit Services team analyzes more code for open source than anyone in the world, across all industries and technologies.
 Through brute force, for the last four years, we’ve been digging into codebases and aggregating anonymized data on code composition, legal issues, security issues, and other operational factors.
-Last week, working with the Synopsys Cybersecurity Research Center (CyRC), we published our 2019 Open Source Security and Risk Analysis report, a great bedtime read for anyone in software.
+Recently, working with the Synopsys Cybersecurity Research Center (CyRC), we published our 2020 Open Source Security and Risk Analysis report, a great bedtime read for anyone in software.

 Below are some highlights of what we found across over 1,250 codebases we reviewed in open source audits in 2019.
 But you really should download the report to get more details and a breakout by industry.
-You may also want to check out last week’s webinar, in which I put the results in the M&A context.
+You may also want to check out our open source in M&A webinar, in which I put the results in the M&A context.
 “Phil really knows his stuff,” one participant commented at the end.
 But that’s shooting a compliment at the messenger.
 The reality is Synopsys knows its stuff when it comes to open source.

 Yes, Synopsys, with the CyRC and Black Duck Audit Services team, knows its stuff.
 After you read the report, you’ll know your open source stuff too!